globocom/tornado-alf/README.rst

 How it works?
 -------------

-Before any request the client tries to retrive a token on the endpoint, expecting a JSON response with the ``access_token`` and ``expires_in`` keys.
+Before any request the client tries to retrieve a token on the endpoint, expecting a JSON response with the ``access_token`` and ``expires_in`` keys.

 The client keeps the token until it is expired, according to the ``expires_in``